EMiheeva/EMiheeva/README.md

 - ⚡ Fun fact: ...
 -->

- - student of the Faculty of Mathematics and IT;
+ - student of the Faculty of Mathematics and Computer Science;
  - study Python, C++, Java, SQL and R;
  - interest in IT: data analysis, machine learning and development;
  - study rocket science(math) and translate articles about IT;